SaumilGauswami/ProduktDatenPool/spec.md

 - Authenticated users can upload CSV files containing product data
 - CSV files are parsed and stored in the MySQL database
+- CSV files structures differ for Sources

 ### 3.2.5.
 REST API

-- A REST API is provided to access the data pool
+- A REST API is provided to access the data pool (for example from an Odoo instance)
 - API authentication using an API key

 ## 4. Database Schema